 “The difference is the intensity,” says Whittney Thoman, a senior exercise physiologist in the Cancer Prevention Center.
 “Intensity is subjective.
 What can be vigorous for one person can be moderate for another and vice versa.”

+So how can you tell the difference between vigorous and moderate activity for cancer prevention?
 There are three ways to tell the difference between these two types of exercise.

-The rate of perceived exertion is a simple and subjective test.
+The rate of perceived exertion: The rate of perceived exertion is a simple and subjective test.
 Just rate the activity you’re doing on a scale from zero (not difficult) to 10 (extremely difficult).
 Consider how hard you're breathing, how much you're sweating and if your muscles are aching.

 "Use zero for no activity at all,” Thoman says.
 "Basically, it's how you feel sitting in a chair."